blackjuice/Python-SEP/MAC0417/README.md

 * Function iaimginfo

- Print image size and pixel data type information iaimginfo gives a string with the image size and pixel data type.
+Print image size and pixel data type information. **iaimginfo** gives a string with the image size and pixel data type.
 The string also gives the minimum and maximum values of the image.

     from ia636 import iaimginfo